usdot-jpo-ode/jpo-conflictvisualizer/README.md

-# jpo-conflictvisualizer
+# jpo-cvportal

-**US Department of Transportation (USDOT) Intelligent Transportation Systems (ITS) Joint Program Office (JPO) Conflict Visualizer Portal**
+**US Department of Transportation (USDOT) Intelligent Transportation Systems (ITS) Joint Program Office (JPO) Connected Vehicle Portal**

-The JPO Conflict Visualizer Portal is a web-based portal that acts as a single application that is made up of multiple modular applications.
+The JPO Connected Vehicle Portal is a web-based portal that acts as a single application that is made up of multiple modular applications.
 Currently, these modular applications include the Connected Vehicle Manager (CV Manager) and the CIMMS Conflict Monitor.
 More modular applications can and will most likely be added in the future.
-The JPO Conflict Visualizer can be deployed with a customized subset of these modular applications based on the needs of the user or organization.
+The JPO CV Portal can be deployed with a customized subset of these modular applications based on the needs of the user or organization.

 Each modular application has a corresponding API that is deployed alongside the web portal to serve as a backend.
 The APIs may have third party requirements associated with them to take full advantage of their functionality.
 Examples of possible requirements could be a required backend database or OAuth2.0 provider.
 Exact requirements and limitations for each application can be found in the README of their API directory.

 To provide feedback, we recommend that you create an "issue" in this repository (<https://github.com/usdot-jpo-ode/jpo-conflictvisualizer/issues>).
 You will need a GitHub account to create an issue.
 If you don’t have an account, a dialog will be presented to you to create one at no cost.

 ## Modular Applications
-The JPO Conflict Visualizer Portal is capable of hosting the full set or a subset of the following modular applications.
+The JPO CV Portal is capable of hosting the full set or a subset of the following modular applications.

 ### CV Manager
 <b>GUI:</b> ReactJS with Redux Toolkit and Mapbox GL